giomusyaffa/SQL/CheatSheetSQL.md

-# 🗃️ Things That SQL Can Do — Compiled in One File
+# 🗃️ Things That SQL Can Do, Compiled in One File

 > **Source:** [Retail Intelligence Fraud Detection Dataset — Kaggle](https://www.kaggle.com/datasets/noopurbhatt/retail-intelligence-fraud-detection-dataset)